-Before signing it, read it thoroughly.
-Become an expert.
-Take note of what the contract requires of you, the homeowner.
+Before signing your contract, read it thoroughly.
+Become an expert on it as well.
+Take note of what the contract requires of you as the homeowner.

 If you don’t hold up your end of the bargain, or if you’ve exceeded the plan’s spending caps, the warranty won’t help when you’re facing a huge repair bill.
 This is the source of some, but not all, of the frustration which customers have with home warranties.

 If you already know you won’t do what the contract requires, such as annual check-ups on all the covered systems and appliances, don’t sign it.
 You’d be better off saving those premiums toward repairs or finding a warranty with fewer requirements.
 More importantly, though, when you become an expert on the contract, you can use it to your advantage.

 If a customer service rep thinks the repair you need isn’t covered, you’ll know better.
 You’ll know what questions to ask and what answers to expect.